PrashantSaikia/Multi-Agent-Trip-Planner/README.md

 # Trip Planner Chat

-An interactive chat interface for planning trips, powered by OpenAI's GPT model.
+An interactive chat interface for planning trips, powered by Google's Gemini model.
 The application provides detailed travel itineraries with cost breakdowns and activity suggestions.

 ## Features